broadinstitute/adapt-pipes/README.md

 ## Running ADAPT on Cromwell and AWS Batch

+In order to do this, you will need the following values you recorded while building your server.
+If you didn't record them, they can be found by going to [AWS Cloud Formation](https://console.aws.amazon.com/cloudformation/home) and following the instructions in Step 4 of "Setting up Genomics Workflow Core and Cromwell Resources".

+1. `DefaultJobQueueArn` or `PriorityJobQueueArn`: the Batch queue to run your jobs on.
+The `DefaultJobQueueArn` uses Spot instances if capacity is available, then On Demand instances; the `PriorityJobQueueArn` uses On Demand instances until a limit is reached , at which point it will use Spot instances.
+The `DefaultJobQueueArn` costs less, but the `PriorityJobQueueArn` will work faster.
+If you do not have access to the Cloud Formation stack and need to find the `DefaultJobQueueArn` or `PriorityJobQueueArn`, go to the [AWS Batch Management Console](https://console.aws.amazon.com/batch/v2/home), click on "Job queues", and look for the queue with "Default" or "Priority" (and likely "Cromwell") in their names.
+Click on it, and record the ARN (Amazon Resource Name).

+2. `S3BucketName`: the S3 Bucket where your Cromwell files are If you do not have access to the Cloud Formation stack and need to find the `S3BucketName`, go to the [AWS S3 Management Console](https://s3.console.aws.amazon.com/s3/home) and click through the buckets until you find one with a folder called `_gwfcore`.
+Record this bucket's name.

+3. `HostName`: the URL for your server.
+If you do not have access to the Cloud Formation stack and need to find the `HostName`, go to the [AWS EC2 Management Console](https://console.aws.amazon.com/ec2/v2/home), go to your list of instances, and find the one named "cromwell-server" (or something similar).
+The "Public IPv4 DNS" of this instance is your `HostName`.

 ### Setting up ADAPT Docker images
 You may either use our Docker images or create your own.
 If you would like to use our Docker images, use `194065838422.dkr.ecr.us-east-1.amazonaws.com/adaptcloud` to use cloud memoization features.
 Otherwise, or if you're unsure, use `194065838422.dkr.ecr.us-east-1.amazonaws.com/adapt`.